Vitruvian Women invite

 This project will include full body images (in the two Vitruvian poses), hair, head shots, face, chest, arms, hands, stomach, bikini area, back, butt, legs, and feet.
 We will also focus on a particular area to help share a body image story - such as scars, wrinkles, muscles, freckles, tattoos, etc. Each participant may indicate which body sections and poses they approve to be photographed and used for this project.
 Most of the images will be cropped to an 8x8 inch square perspective.
 However, if a different geometrical shape or crop works best for the participant or the image we will use that.

 If a participant prefers to meet face-to-face and go over the details of the project I suggest meeting at the Reveal Mission studio/gallery as it gives them an opportunity to see other body image work I have created and show them where the installation will be displayed.

-The interview can occur in a separate meetings from the photoshoot or we can capture the interview portion before we take the portraits.
+The interview can occur in a separate meeting from the photo shoot however most of the time we capture the interview portion and then take the portraits.